arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ### Hardware Setup

 The two Opta™ devices will communicate using Modbus TCP.
 It enables by attaching the Ethernet LAN (RJ45) cable to both devices on the `ETH RJ45` port.
-The following iamge shows the connection diagram to work with two Opta™ devices.
+The following image shows the connection diagram to work with two Opta™ devices.

 ![General setup for two Opta™ devices with Ethernet Switch](assets/opta_plcide_hardware_connection_eth.svg)